balthazarpierre/GPTSyncScore/README.md

 - no words in common => GPTSyncScore 100%
 - all words are the same => GPTSyncScore 0%
-- orginal text "toto est" / final text "toto est" => GPTSyncScore 50%
+- orginal text "toto" / final text "toto est" => GPTSyncScore 50%